-Type of Ingredient: A preservative and solvent, metabolized to benzoic acid, is an organic alcohol found in many fruits, teas, and essential oils.
+Type of Ingredient: A preservative and solvent; an organic alcohol found in many fruits, teas, and essential oils

 Benzyl alcohol is an aromatic alcohol used in cosmetic formulations as a fragrance component, preservative, solvent, and viscosity-decreasing agent.
-Benzyl alcohol and benzoic acid are used in a variety of cosmetics and personal care products, including baby products, bath products, soaps and detergents, eye makeup, blushers, cleansing products, make up products, as well as hair, nail, and skincare products.
+Benzyl alcohol and benzoic acid are used in a variety of cosmetics and personal care products, including baby products, bath products, soaps and detergents, eye makeup, blushes, cleansing products, makeup products, as well as hair, nail, and skincare products.

 Benzyl alcohol is also used as a solvent in cosmetics.
 Solvents allow other ingredients to dissolve into a solution and can be used to thin out formulas, making the product easier to spread.
 Solvents like benzyl alcohol can even increase the efficacy of active ingredients by enhancing their absorption through the skin.

 Is Benzyl Alcohol Safe for Skin?

 The United States Food and Drug Administration (FDA) has approved benzyl alcohol as an anesthetic ingredient in over-the-counter (OTC) anorectal, oral healthcare, and topical analgesic drug products.

 Additional clinical data indicated that some people had non-immunologic reactions to benzyl alcohol, which caused redness and itching.
 But since the non-immunologic reactions were strictly cutaneous, it was concluded that benzyl alcohol could be used safely at concentration of up to 5%.
 The panel also concluded that benzyl alcohol was safe for use in cosmetic products.